polarfire-soc/apps/linux_applications/Source/Accessing_Fabric_LSRAM_using_UIO/Readme.md

 ## Pre-Requisite:

-Before running this application, please follow AC489 Application Note and ensure to complete following:
+Before running this application, please follow AC489 Application Note and ensure the following steps are completed:

 1. Setting up the ICICLE kit
 2. Programming the provided job file (name)